About me

 My email address is luca.mesiti@outlook.com

-I am a postdoctoral fellow at the Mathematics division of the University of KwaZulu-Natal, South Africa, working on category theory and its applications to algebra, pointfree topology and gravity theory.
-I am currently visiting Stellenbosch University, South Africa.
+I am a postdoctoral research fellow at the Mathematics division of Stellenbosch University, South Africa, working in category theory and its applications to algebra and geometry.

+Before this, I was a postdoctoral fellow at the University of KwaZulu-Natal, South Africa, working in category theory and pointfree topology.
 I am part of the Future Mathematicians Programme, hosting mathematical structures explorations in various cities of South Africa, with the aim to expose school learners and undergraduates to abstract mathematics.

 My main research interests are category theory and its applications to algebra, logic and geometry.
 In particular, I have a keen interest in fibrations and the Grothendieck construction,